Skip to main content

 Permission Checks In Operations

-The most common authorization entry point is PermToken on an operation:
+The most common authorization entry point is RequiredPermission on an operation (renamed from PermToken in v0.24):

 crud.NewUpdate[User, UserParams]().